AilixLee/student_manage/Readme.txt

-This a student manage project
+This is a student manage project